 10. Take In a Free Cozumel Concert

-So, while I fully expect the free weekly musical concerts in the main plaza to start up again, and the Carnaval parades to dance and delight in 2022, this year of 2021 is a little quieter in town, overall.
+So, while I fully expect the free weekly musical concerts in the main plaza to start up again, and the Carnaval parades to dance and delight in 2022, this year of 2021 is still a little quieter in town, overall.

 That said, Cozumel is still Cozumel, and it’s still bursting with life and live music in a responsible manner, even during la pandemia.
 Chances are if you just walk around Centro for a while, you will hear live music spilling out of many venues.
 Walk around the plaza and see what’s going on at Woody’s or Dick’s Dive, for starters.